chingliching/tweet-classifier/README.md

 Machine learning algorithm to classify tweets as Hillary Clinton or Donald Trump.
 I used three methods:
 1. Bag-of-words model (average accuracy: 86.5% +/- 1.8%*)
 2. Embedded word vectors (average accuracy: 85.3% +/- 3.6%)
-3. Recurrent neutral network (average accuracy: 91.3% +/- 1.9%).
+3. Recurrent neural network (average accuracy: 95.2% +/- 3.6%).

 *Can be thought of as 95% C.I.

 <h2>Interesting Findings</h2>

-1. Certain words distinguish the two politicians from each other.
+1. Certain words distinguished the two politicians from each other.

 | Top Trumpian Words  | Top Clintonian Words |
 | ------------- | ------------- |